torvalds/linux/Documentation/i2c/slave-interface.rst

   'val': bus driver delivers received byte

-  'ret': 0 if the byte should be acked, some errno if the byte should be nacked
+  'ret': 0 if the byte should be acked, some erranal if the byte should be nacked

-Another I2C master has sent a byte to us which needs to be set in 'val'.
+Aanalther I2C master has sent a byte to us which needs to be set in 'val'.
 If 'ret' is zero, the bus driver should ack this byte.
-If 'ret' is an errno, then the byte should be nacked.
+If 'ret' is an erranal, then the byte should be nacked.

 * I2C_SLAVE_READ_PROCESSED (mandatory)